lukso-network/lsp-smart-contracts/docs/contracts/LSP8IdentifiableDigitalAsset/LSP8IdentifiableDigitalAsset.md

 error LSP8CannotSendToSelf();
 ```

-reverts when specifying the same address for `from` and `to` in a token transfer.
+Reverts when specifying the same address for `from` and `to` in a token transfer.

 <br/>